mindfulness-at-the-computer/git-info/git-glossary.md

 A collection of [references](#references) to commit objects and an [object database](#object-database) of commit objects.

-## reference
+## remote
-A string name that points to a commit.
-A reference also includes information about where the [commit](#commit) is located.
+A string name that points to a repository.
+The value associated with a remote is the URL used to access the remote repository.
+A remote serves as a short alias for a longer URL.
-For the [fork/clone development workflow](fork-clone-workflow.md) the commit will be in one of three locations.
+For the [fork/clone development workflow](fork-clone-workflow.md) a repository will be in one of three locations.

-1. A local clone on a developer's computer
+1. On your local machine.
+A local clone on a developer's computer
+1. In your remote fork on github.
+The `origin` remote points to your [fork](#fork) in [github](#github), created automatically by the 'git clone` command.
-1. The origin repository in [github](#github), which is your remote [fork](#fork)
+1. In the remote organization on github.The `upstream` remote points to the main remote repository in [github](#github), manually created to point to the repository from which your [fork](#fork) was created.
-1. The upstream repository in [github](#github), which is the main remote repository